danBamikiya/danBamikiya/README.md

             - Inclusion
             - Equality

-Other interests: DevOps, Nanotechnology, AI
+Other interests: Nanotechnology, AI

-I'm mostly writing Typescript, Sass, some Python, some Shell (or PowerShell if needed) and some HCL.
+I'm mostly writing Typescript, Sass, some Python, some [Power]Shell and some HCL.
 Oh and some HTML (its cool too).

 Stuffs I want to learn: Electron, Go, Ansible, Rust